Sunday, February 28, 2021

 You see, housework involves de-cluttering, sorting, dusting, vacuuming, mopping, scrubbing, polishing, scouring, changing bed linens, shampooing rugs and upholstered furniture, washing windows….well, you get the picture.
 With all that bending, reaching, climbing, and scrubbing you would think my Fitbit watch would explode with the effort of awarding well-earned steps.
 But no!
 I can spend a whole Saturday cleaning to find I’ve racked up only 800 steps.
 My daily goal is 7,000 steps.

 The curse is that I like a clean house.
 I want my floors to shine, my countertops and sinks to sparkle, and my furniture dust-free.
 Hire a maid, you say?
 I’ll bet Barbara Taylor Bradford, Nora Roberts, Danielle Steele, and JK Rowling all have maids.
 But there’s a catch.
-My net worth as an author is far from $300 million like Bradford and even farther from Rowling's $1 billion.
+My net worth as an author is far from $300 million like Bradford and even further from Rowling's $1 billion.
 If that were true, I’d have a live-in maid--make that two live-in maids--and a butler.
 How am I supposed to become a best-selling author when I’m busy doing housework?

 You’ve seen all those helpful hints and products that promise to make housework a breeze, right?
 Conspiracy theories!
 Fake news!
 I’m here to tell you the only way housework is easy-breezy or anywhere approaching fun is if someone else is doing it.
 When I’m scrubbing a toilet or mopping a floor, I’d rather be doing just about anything else: giving blood, having a tooth pulled, sitting on a thumb tack...you name it and I’m your gal.
 Mostly, I’d rather be writing.